kinanen/Solita-CityBikes/README.md

 This command will build and run the C# server, which will also serve the React front-end.
 It should launch the app in your browser https://localhost:7199/api

+Thank you for reading!
+If you have questions or anything comes to mind don't hesitate to askby mail: otso.kinanen(at)gmail.com